-Ahead of Stalking Awareness Week, PCC Steve Turner has called on police forces to utilise all powers available to them to safeguard victims of stalking.
+Ahead of Stalking Awareness Week, PCC Steve Turner has called on police to use all powers available to them to safeguard victims of stalking.

 A Home Office review of the use of new Stalking Protection Orders (SPOs) found that just 25 had been issued in the North East between January 2020 and January 2021 – with one interim order issued in Cleveland.

-Legislation passed in 2019 granted police powers to apply to Magistrates’ Courts for the new civil orders, which place restrictions on suspects to address stalking behaviours before they escalate or become entrenched.
+Legislation passed in 2019 granted police powers to apply to Magistrates’ Courts for the new civil orders.
+They place restrictions on suspects to address stalking behaviours before they escalate or become entrenched.

-Police and Crime Commissioner Steve Turner said: “Stalking is a terrifying ordeal for victims and the fear of their stalker can prevent them enjoying their lives to the full.
+Cleveland Police and Crime Commissioner (PCC) Steve Turner said: “Stalking is a terrifying ordeal for victims.
+The fear of their stalker can prevent victims enjoying their lives to the full.

 “Stalking protection orders can be very effective in restricting the behaviour of suspects before they are convicted, reducing any further distress or harm caused to their victim while police investigate.